Sports Psychology and Performance Enhancement

 All great coaches employ game plans, race strategies, and course management skills to help athletes mentally prepare for competition.
 This is an area beyond developing basic mental skills in which a mental coach helps athletes and teams.
 This is very important in sports such as golf, racing, and many team sports.

 To identify and enter the "zone" more often This incorporates everything I do in the mental side of sports.
 The overall aim is to help athletes enter the zone by developing foundational mental skills that can help athletes enter the zone more frequently.
-It is impossible to play in the zone everyday, but you can set the conditions for it to happen more often.
+It is impossible to play in the zone every day, but you can set the conditions for it to happen more often.

-I will add that sport psychology may not be appropriate for every athlete.
+I will add that sports psychology may not be appropriate for every athlete.
 Not every person who plays a sport wants to "improve performance."
-Sport psychology is probably not for recreation athletes who participate for the social component of a sport or do not spend time working on technique or fitness to improve performance.
-Young athletes whose parents want them to see a sports psychologist are not good candidate either.
+Sports psychology is not for recreation athletes who participate for the social component of a sport or do not spend time working on technique or fitness to improve performance.
+Young athletes whose parents want them to see a sports psychologist are not a good candidate either.
 It is very important that the athlete desires to improve his or her mental game without having the motive to satisfy a parent.
 Similarly, an athlete who sees a mental game expert only to satisfy a coach is not going to fully benefit from mental training.

 Sports Psychology does apply to a wide variety of serious athletes.
 Most of my students (junior, high school, college, and professional athletes) are highly committed to excellence and seeing how far they can go in sports.
 They love competition and testing themselves against the best in their sport.
 They understand the importance of a positive attitude and mental toughness.
-These athletes want every possible advantage they can get including the mental edge over the competition.
+These athletes want every advantage they can get including the mental edge over the competition.

 This article first appeared in: